eProsima/Fast-DDS-docs/docs/dynamictypes.rst

 of the given type.
 DynamicTypeBuilderFactory exposes the method `CreateAliasType` to create alias types taking the base type and the new name that the alias is going to set.
-After the creation of the DynamicData, users can access to its information like they were working with the base type.
+After the creation of the DynamicData, users can access its information like they were working with the base type.

 .. code-block:: c++